 The Australian Wildlife Society met with NSW Minister for the Environment, Matthew Kean MP, on behalf of the NSW Platypus and Turtle Alliance, at Parliament House on Wednesday 13 November 2019.
 The alliance asked the Minister to implement a complete ban on opera house nets, across the state, and implement a net exchange program to help save platypus and other air-breathing aquatic wildlife from drowning in New South Wales rivers.

-The Society is pleased to announce that our efforts have been recognised, with a complete ban on opera house nets to be implemented, in New South Wales, effective from the end of March 2020.
+The Society is pleased to announce that our efforts have been recognised, with a complete ban on opera house nets to be implemented, in New South Wales, effective from late 2020.
 We would like to recommend an immediate embargo pending the final announcement.

 The Victorian Government implemented a state-wide ban on enclosed yabby traps, effective from July 1, 2019.
 Tasmania and the Australian Capital Territory have also introduced corresponding legislation.
 We are now asking the Queensland Government to follow the lead of other states in Australia and:

 - Implement legislation to ban enclosed yabby traps in all QLD waters.